earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-5/in-class/2016-12-06-spatial03-crs-intro.md

 2. **Projected coordinate Systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-In the next tutorial, we will discuss the differences between these CRSs in more detail.
-Feel free to skip over this section and come back to it with fresh eyes if the concept of a `CRS` is becoming too complex.
-It's easisest to take on in bite sized pieces!

 <div class="notice--info" markdown="1">